mccombspj/kurumastories/content/isuzu/bellett/CG-RI-Isuzu-Bellett-1600GTR-1969.md

 Finally, the fuel economy was 9.2km/l on average for a 300km round trip to FISCO on the Tomei Expressway and driving around Tokyo, which is a relatively good figure for this type of vehicle.
-Although this article only provides a brief impression of the 1600GTR, we are planning to conduct a full-scale road test at a later date, so please look forward to it.
+Although this article only provides a brief impression of the 1600GTR, we are planning to conduct a full-scale road test at a later date, so please be on the lookout for it.